 By Blair Taylor

-Taylor examines how political transformations within left social movements have helped to construct a “new spirit of capitalism” that addresses widespread demand for an ethical lifeworld, simultaneously innovating and modernizing while neutralizing critique.
-Today ideas and practices pioneered by oppositional movements have become mainstream political discourse and consumer habitus; modern capitalism increasingly speaks the same language of its critics: sustainability, fairness, authenticity, freedom.
-Looking at the cases of the alterglobalization and Occupy Wall Street movements in the United States, Taylor analyzes latent affinities with neoliberalism to argue that recuperation – the process of incorporating contentious movements and discourse into power – constitutes an important but overlooked factor in movement decline, but also in establishing political legitimacy.
+Ideas and practices pioneered by oppositional movements have become mainstream political discourse and consumer habitus; modern capitalism increasingly speaks the same language of its critics: sustainability, fairness, authenticity, freedom.
+Looking at the cases of the alterglobalization and Occupy Wall Street movements in the United States, I analyze the emergence of their distinctive neoanarchist political orientation and explore its latent affinities with neoliberalism to argue that recuperation – the process of incorporating contentious movements and discourse into power – constitutes an important but overlooked factor in movement decline as well as establishing political legitimacy.

 Leave a Reply